 National Careers Ambassador

-Scott Cam was named Australia’s first National Careers Ambassador in October 2019 to help Australians at all ages and stages make informed decisions about learning, training and work pathways.
-He knows first-hand how an Australian Apprenticeship can lead to a rewarding career path.
+Scott Cam was named Australia’s first National Careers Ambassador in October 2019 to help people of all ages and stages make informed decisions about learning, training and work pathways.

 A message from the National Careers Ambassador

 I’m very proud to say I’m Australia’s first National Careers Ambassador.

 I took on this role with the National Careers Institute to encourage people to access the wide range of career pathways on offer through vocational education and training — often called ‘VET’.

 It might have been more than thirty years ago that I completed my Australian Apprenticeship and became a qualified carpenter, but it was a significant achievement and put me on the career path to where I am now.

 Something that is really important is to appreciate the benefits of lifelong learning and how VET can help you keep your skills and education up-to-date.
 Think of it as having all the right tools for the job, regardless of where your career might take you.

 VET is a great way to keep up with the future of work, because its courses are driven by what employers need, making career prospects great.